NAMTeam/namteam.github.io/content/docs/getting-started/frequently-asked-questions.md

 The NAM includes modifications to the Network Rule ("RUL") files (which handle network placement) and the Traffic Simulator Exemplar.
 It is not compatible with any other mod that modifies these files.
 Aside from earlier versions of the NAM, there are very few of these files out there.
 Things like stations (e.g. for Ground Light Rail/Tram, High Speed Rail, etc.) and cosmetic mods (e.g. Euro textures, different streetlights, etc.) are compatible with the NAM.
 Older cosmetic mods not maintained by the team, however, may not have full coverage of all relevant NAM items.

-### How can I know what version of the NAM I have installed?
+### How can I know what version of the NAM I currently have installed?

 At the very bottom of the Highways menu in the game you will find the NAM icon.
 Hover over this icon to show information about your current NAM installation.